 Starting byte: 21

 Ending byte: 22

 Character type: Numeric

 Example: 02

-Position: Right justified, filled with leading zero where Appropriate
+Position: Right justified, filled with leading zero where appropriate

 - Only numeric values are accepted in this field, blanks and non-numeric values will prevent the updating of the entire file. - A full list of valid account types is contained in Appendix 4.
-Any other codes are not acceptable and will prevent the processing of the entire file. - Account types 52, 63, 65, 66, 67 and 68 are not currently available for CAIS submissions.
+Any other codes are not acceptable and will prevent the processing of the entire file. - If you want to submit Rental data to Experian, please contact rentaloperations@experian.com for further guidance.